'Smoke on board' EgyptAir plane before crash

 A French patrol boat carrying equipment capable of tracing the black boxes was expected on Sunday or Monday.

 The plane disappeared between the Greek island of Karpathos and the Egyptian coast in the early hours of Thursday.

 It had turned sharply twice before plunging 22,000 feet (6,700 metres) and vanishing from radar screens, said Greek Defence Minister Panos Kammenos.

-The passengers included 30 Egyptians, 15 French citizens, two Iraqis, two Canadians, and citizens from Algeria, Belgium, Britain, Chad, Portugal, Saudi Arabia and Sudan.
+The passengers were 30 Egyptians, 15 French citizens, two Iraqis, two Canadians, and citizens from Algeria, Belgium, Britain, Chad, Portugal, Saudi Arabia and Sudan.
 They included a boy and two babies.

-Seven crew members and three security personnel were also on board.
+Seven crew and three security personnel were also on board.

 © 2016 AFP